stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

         content: |
           After the historical replication of a table is complete, Stitch will read updates for the table from the database's binary logs.
 During ongoing replication jobs using {{ page.title }}, a few things will happen:

-          1. Using the maximum LSN from the previous job - in this case, the historical replication job - Stitch will begin reading log messages in the binary file.
+          1. Using the maximum LSN from the previous job - in this case, the historical replication job - Stitch begins reading log messages in the binary file.
 Data for tables set to replicate is extracted.
           2. At the end of the replication job, Stitch bookmarks its place in the log file by storing its current LSN.
           3. During the **next** replication job, Stitch will resume reading data with a **greater** LSN than the LSN from the previous job.
           4. At the end of the replication job, Stitch bookmarks its place in the log file again.